Working poor: Gender

 Women of all races are more likely than men to be classified as working poor, especially if they are single mothers.
 The overall rate for women in 2017 was 5.3%, compared to 3.8% for men.
 The rate for Black women and Hispanic women was significantly higher than their male counterparts, at 10% and 9.1%, compared to Black men at 5.6% and Hispanic men at 7.0%.
 The rate for White women was closer to White males, at 4.5% and 3.5%, respectively.
 Only Asian women had a lower rate of working poverty than Asian males, at 2.5% and 3.2%, respectively.

 Transgender persons are more likely than cisgender men or women to be classified as working poor.
-In the United States, transgender people are three times more likely than the average population have a household income between $1 and $9,999, and nearly twice as likely to have a household income between $10,000 and $24,999.
+In the United States, transgender people are three times more likely than the average population to have a household income between $1 and $9,999, and nearly twice as likely to have a household income between $10,000 and $24,999.